The name of the Society is “International Society of Protistologists, Inc.,” hereinafter called the “Society.”

 Exceptional vacancy of any duration in any elected or appointed office shall be filled by Executive Committee appointment of an eligible Society member for the unexpired term of the office.
 Such appointment shall not disqualify the incumbent from immediate subsequent election or appointment to Society office.

 Article 5 – Duties of the Executive Committee

 Pursuant to the provisions of the Constitution (Article 4, Constitution), the Executive Committee shall transact business and formulate policies on behalf of the Society in all matters not specifically reserved in the provisions of the Constitution of the Society and/or these By-Laws for action by the entire membership.

 - shall officially receive reports from elected Officers, Chairpersons of standing and ad hoc committees, Society representatives to councils or governing bodies of other organizations, and shall act on specific recommendations presented in these reports;

 - shall fill vacancies, as appropriate, in elective and appointive offices of the Society;

-- shall consider and approve appointments of Editors and persons to the Board of Reviewers as recommended by the Editor-in-Chief of The Journal of Eukaryotic Microbiology;
+- shall consider and approve appointments of Editors and persons to the Board of Reviewers as recommended by the Editor-in-Chief of The Journal;

 - shall consider items of new business;